helpingstar/cs285-script/script/CS_285_Lecture_7_Part_2.md

 19. Let's say just like in lecture 6, we're going to have a neural net value function that maps from states to scalar valued values.
 20. So we're going to have a neural net that looks like this, and it has some parameters, fine.
 21. So what we can do is we can fit our neural net value function in much the same way as we did in lecture 6 by doing least squares regression onto target values.
-22. And if we use the value iteration procedure from the previous section, then our target values are just the max over a of q pi sa.
+22. And if we use the value iteration procedure from the previous section, then our target values are just the max over a of q π sa.
 23. So the 38.
 24. Jerπ is going to be in theCu and traqn.
 25. So for the list of operations we could take in too complete an account, we could take as too large an account as people did, we can just stake out a maximum of 1 ут each time taking that capital and having it careers았어요 a maximum of 1 ут would look like this.